ledger/ledger.github.io/index.markdown

     check account balances, reconcile accounts, keep track of capital gains on stocks, etc.

-Ledger is written by John Wiegley and released under the BSD license.
+Ledger, begun in 2003, is written by John Wiegley and released under the BSD license.
 It has also inspired several [ports](http://wiki.ledger-cli.org/Ports) to other languages.
-Have a listen to [FLOSS Weekly 150: Ledger](http://twit.tv/floss150), recorded 2011/1/26!
+You can hear John explain Ledger in [FLOSS Weekly 150: Ledger](http://twit.tv/floss150), recorded on 2011/01/26.

 ## Getting started